 It is important to note that your digital presence includes the content on the web you control (e.g. social media profiles and websites).
 Yet, it also includes content online that is outside your control, such as online reviews, which could be harmful to your small business.

 What Digital Initiatives are Available to Small Business Owners?

 You have several digital initiatives available to you as a small business owner that you can use when designing a strategy to expand your digital presence.
 Some of the most important digital initiatives/elements available to small business owners include:

 - Small Business Website: Your website is the face of your business and builds credibility, provides information, reaches potential consumers, and generates sales.

 - Small Business Blog: Your blog keeps your target audience engaged in your business and provides useful information, promotes your business, and increases traffic.

 - Social Media: Social media is used to share content, collaborate, and connect with your target audience.
 Also, it increases brand awareness, generates sales leads, and facilitates immediate customer feedback.
-Social media sites include LinkedIn, Facebook, Twitter, YouTube, and Google+.
+Social media sites include LinkedIn, Facebook, Twitter, and YouTube.

 - Location Apps: A location-based application, such as Google Maps, is a valuable local marketing tool for new and established small businesses alike.
 In addition to directing customers to your business location, Google Maps also acts as a search engine to find your business online.